-Substance abuse is a complicated issue that involves a number of factors including emotional issues and triggers, social situations, personal relationships and daily habits.
+Substance abuse involves several factors, including emotional issues and triggers, social situations, personal relationships, and daily habits.
 The main benefit of long-term rehab centers is the gift of time.
-Some 30-day drug rehab programs, your first several days or weeks may be used up in the detoxification stage leaving little time to break old harmful habits and form new ones.
+In some 30-day rehab programs, the first several days or weeks may be focused on the detoxification stage, leaving little time to break old harmful habits and form new ones.

 A 2009 study performed by researchers at University College London, UK, showed that it takes most people an average of 66 days to form a new habit and stick with it.
-However, individual times varied anywhere from 18 days to a one year drug rehab program.
-If you are someone who has wrestled with drug or alcohol problems for years, you’ll likely need more time to shed old, detrimental habits and form new, productive ones.
+However, individual times varied from 18 days to a one-year drug rehab program.
+Patients likely need more time to shed old, detrimental habits and form new, productive ones.